 - Review Your Benefit Package: Some employers allow employees to choose from a menu of benefits and customize their benefits package.
 For example; if your health insurance is covered under someone else’s plan, you might be able to choose a child care benefit instead of health insurance.

 Syracuse University, University College Child Care Grant: This is special grant program for certain eligible Syracuse University undergraduate students that helps pay for child care.
 Child Care Solutions can help Child Care Grant applicants by providing a list of child care providers, call (315) 446-1220 ext.
 303 for assistance.
-Find out more information on this program here, or contact the Financial Aid Office if you have questions.
+Find more information on this program.

 Military/DoD Families: Child Care Aware® of America offers child care fee assistance to eligible members of the military.
 Each branch of service has its own eligibility requirements, which can be found here, along with other program information.
 To speak with a specialist about the military and DoD child care programs, please call 1 (800) 424-2246